Russian torture chambers in Ukraine: Torture chambers in other areas

 In July 2022, The Guardian reported on torture chambers in the Russian-occupied Zaporizhzhia region based on the testimony of a 16-year-old boy who was held in one of them beginning in April.
 The boy was arrested by Russian soldiers while trying to leave the occupied city of Melitopol because he had a video on his phone from social media, which featured Russian soldiers expressing defeatist attitudes towards Russia's invasion.
 He was held in a makeshift prison in Vasylivka.
 According to his testimony, he saw rooms where torture took place, as well as bloodstains and soaked bandages, and heard the screams of the people being tortured.
 The torture involved electric shocks and beating and could last for several hours.

 A Russian makeshift prison that functioned as an FSB torture chamber was discovered in the liberated Kherson city, too.
 Ukrainian authorities estimated the number of people who had been imprisoned there at some point to be in the thousands.
 Among other instruments of torture, FSB officials used electric shocks against the victims.

 Torture chambers for children

 After the liberation of Kherson by Ukrainian forces from Russian occupation Ukrainian investigators discovered Russian torture chambers established especially for children.
-According to testimony, the children were denied food and given water only every other day, were told their parents had abandoned them and forced to clean up the blood spilled by torture in the adjacent torture cells for adults.
+According to testimony, children were denied food and given water only every other day, were told their parents had abandoned them and forced to clean up the blood spilled by torture in the adjacent torture cells for adults.

 Overall Ukrainian authorities uncovered ten torture chambers in Kherson region, four of them in the city itself.

 In the Kharkiv region, which was liberated during the 2022 Ukrainian eastern counteroffensive authorities also found evidence of child torture, including two in the town of Balakliya.
-One of the kids who had been held in the torture chamber described being cut with a knife, burnt with heated metal and subjected to mock executions.
+One of the children who had been held in the torture chamber described being cut with a knife, burnt with heated metal and subjected to mock executions.